XRPLF/xrpl-dev-portal/content/concepts/consensus-network/amendments/known-amendments.md

 | [Clawback][]                      | [In Development: TBD]( "BADGE_LIGHTGREY") | [XLS-39d](https://github.com/XRPLF/XRPL-Standards/blob/master/XLS-39d-clawback/README.md) [Documentation](https://opensource.ripple.com/docs/clawback/clawback-of-issued-currency/) |
 | [AutomatedMarketMaker][] (AMM)    | [In Development: TBD]( "BADGE_LIGHTGREY") | [XLS-30d](https://github.com/XRPLF/XRPL-Standards/pull/125) [Documentation](https://opensource.ripple.com/docs/xls-30d-amm/amm-uc/) |

-If you're working on an amendment and have a private network to test the changes, edit this page to add your amendment to this list.
+**Tip:** This list is updated manually.
+If you're working on an amendment and have a private network to test the changes, you can edit this page to add your in-development amendment to this list.
 For more information on contributing to the XRP Ledger, see [Contribute Code to the XRP Ledger](contribute-code-flow.html).

 ## Vetoed or Obsolete Amendments